deviodigital/download-renewals-for-woocommerce/README.txt

 ## Translations

-This plugin comes pre-translated into the following languages:
+This plugin comes translated into the following languages:

 *   English
 *   Spanish

-If you'd like to translate this plugin into your own language, we accept and enjoy pull requests at the [github repo](https://github.com/deviodigital/download-renewals-for-woocommerce).
+If you'd like to translate this plugin into your own language, we accept - and enjoy - pull requests at the [github repo](https://github.com/deviodigital/download-renewals-for-woocommerce).

 ### Customer Loyalty for WooCommerce